jcortell/blog/site/content/post/2018-02-26-on-a-mission-in-reykjavik.md

 The drive to my hotel revealed another truth about Iceland: it has a uniquely out-of-this-word topography.
 The ever constant lava establishes a dark foundation on top only green moss and white snow compete for your attention.
 No trees, no animals, no insects... nothing.
 Other than the volcanoes themselves.
 Tall mountains with tongues of ice and rivers of snow running down their dark sides.

 Enchanting as it was, I was there on a very specific mission.
-That mission was to obtain as rare a lava rock as possible in order to make my wife a very unique ring, which would replace another very unique ring I gave her when I proposed (but that is another story).
+That mission was to obtain as rare a lava rock as possible in order to make my wife a unique ring, which would replace another unique ring I gave her when I proposed (but that is another story).
 This time I also wanted to give my kids this special gift.
 But first I had to obtain the rock.

-I set up plan A and plan B, as there was no time form more options (my return flight departed the following day), and there was uncertainty enough to not be satisfied with a single plan.
+I set up plan A and plan B, as there was no time for more options (my return flight departed the following day), and there was uncertainty enough to not be satisfied with a single plan.
 That strategy proved to be the right one.

 So that same night I went for plan A. To avoid getting anyone in trouble, I will omit details like names, vessels, companies etc. What matters is that there I was, sailing on a fisherman's boat through waters near the North Pole, in the middle of gale level winds, trying to locate a column of underwater lava.

 Usually those columns are very deep (around 2km below the surface), but sometimes they are powerful enough to shoot the lava near the surface, and sometimes they happen nearer to the surface.
-In any case, of we could locate a "live" and accessible one, I could get what I wanted: the rarest form of lava.
+In any case, if we could locate a "live" and accessible one, I could get what I wanted: the rarest form of lava.
 Had we found it, the next I was ready to jump on a dry suit and dive into the freezing waters to obtain the prized memento.

 Unfortunately our efforts were thwarted by the inclement weather.
 So the next morning I would go for plan B. But before going to sleep, I had to get that stinging freezing cold and North Atlantic Ocean spray out of my body, so I went to Sundhöll thermal baths.